Ramadevi-Sivakoti/HackerRank-Automation-and-problem-status-prediction-system/README.md

 Technologies used

-Selenium:Allows developers and testers to write test scripts in various programming languages.
+Selenium:  Allows developers and testers to write test scripts in various programming languages.

-Microsoft azure ML:Azure ML offers an integrated environment for data  developers to build machine learning models.
+Microsoft azure ML:  Azure ML offers an integrated environment for data  developers to build machine learning models.

-Mchine Learning:ML algorithms can analyze large datasets to identify patterns, trends.
+Mchine Learning:  ML algorithms can analyze large datasets to identify patterns, trends.